It’s important to check you’re receiving all the benefits and tax credits you’re entitled to.

 Please contact us when you make a claim for Universal Credit or another benefit or if you have any questions about changes to your benefits.
 Our teams are here to help!

 Visit our employment advice and support page to find out more about the guidance and practical help we offer to help customers access training or work and achieve their goals.

 Need some more advice?

 Benefits and financial support

-Reach your full potential, with a variety of employment advice sessions and training courses.Employment support
+Reach your full potential and achieve your goals, with a variety of employment advice sessions, training courses and opportunities.Employment support